typicode/homerun/README.md

 # Homerun [![](https://travis-ci.org/typicode/homerun.svg?branch=master)](https://travis-ci.org/typicode/homerun) [![npm version](https://badge.fury.io/js/homerun.svg)](http://badge.fury.io/js/homerun)

+> Turn stand-alone scripts into commands

-> Since npm 2.0, you can pass arguments to scripts... wait... what if you coud use that for creating CLIs?
+Since npm 2.0, you can pass arguments to scripts... wait... what if you coud use that for creating CLIs?
 Homerun is a little experiment that lets you just do that.
 If you need more, I highly recommend [minimist](https://github.com/substack/minimist).

 ## Usage